apirlonext/datastructures-java/README.md

-# dsa-java
+# datastructures-java
-DSA Practising in JAVA
+DS Practising in JAVA